isotronic/react-blog/README.md

 FRONTEND_URL=http://localhost:3000/
 ```

-If you don't set the PORT for the backend in the .env file, it will use port 4000 as the default and the FRONTEND_URL will default to localhost:3000.
+If you don't set the PORT for the backend in the .env file, it will use port 4000 as the default and the FRONTEND_URL will default to localhost:3000, which is used for creating the password reset link.

 ## Run